rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 10) stats --> this is a DF based on daily percent changes and displays key statistical measures.

-11) std_dev -->  this is a series, which can be though of as a one column DF that has been extracted from the stats DF.
-We sort the values in this series to identify the the most and least volatile stocks so we can display those with more transparecy in the plots.
+11) std_dev -->  this is a series, which can be thought of as a one column DF that has been extracted from the stats DF.
+We sort the values in this series to identify  the most and least volatile stocks so we can display those with more transparency  in the plots.

 12) value_stocks -->  this is another empty dictionary that gets updated to reflect the 'stock names' as 'keys' and the  '(shares owned * last stock prices)' as 'values'.